cespare/playctrl/README.md

 Build everything via `make` (you'll need Go and Coffeescript installed).

-Run the server with `./bin/playctrld`.
-Run the client with `./bin/playctrl`.
+Run the tool with `./bin/playctrl`.
 You can use `-h` to see the options.
-Typically you won't give the server any options, and you'll run the client like so: `./bin/playctrl playpause`.
+You can launch the server in the foreground with `./bin/playctrl daemon`.